JotiKaushal/nodejs-practice/README.md

 - login and check data instore
 -Navbar should update after login
--refactor code to add consdtant file + create component folder Body
+-refactor code to add consdtant file + create component folder -should not be able to access other routesd if not login -redirect user to login page
+-logout
+-profile page

+Body
 -Navbar
 route / =feed